 Output board review sample supplied by Aqua

-Lejonklou Sagatun preamp review sample supplied by hexagonaudio.eu/nl
+Lejonklou Sagatun preamp review sample supplied by hexagonaudio.eu

 Output Board v2 retail price in the NL: 995 euro ex shipping including 21% VAT

 Who says that electronics circuits are for nerds?
 I mean, look at this board!
 Isn’t it a work of art?
-It’s like the architecture of a block of buildings, viewed from a distance.
+It’s like the architecture of several building blocks, viewed from a distance.
 Actually, it’s like two similar blocks back-to-back bolted onto each other.

 There are separate boards for the Single-Ended outputs and the Balanced outputs where the latter uses two output transformers.
 Because the Lejonklou Sagatun preamp (review forthcoming) only has cinch inputs, I will first assess the sound using the cinch outputs and I will get to the XLR connections further below.

 The box in which the new board came is labeled Formula UP11-A2 update, Analog boards Rev. 2.
 The serial number is 1360.

 Normally, the Formula xHD is used with an Artesania Exoteryc rack.
 For this occasion, it was used on an Artesania Modular rack.
 As it turns out, the DAC sounds fabulous on this rack and arguably even better than on the Exoteryc rack.
 For this review, I used the Kroma Audio Carmen loudspeakers with the CH Precision A1.5 power amp.
 The analog preamp for this occasion is the Lejonklou Sagatun Mono dual-mono preamp as provided for a separate review by Marco Oudheusden of Hexagon Audio.

 All the components are powered with a Belden power cable with Bals schuko and IeGO C-004 IEC connector.
 The speaker cables are the Jorma Trinity.